mezu/runify/README.md

 </tests>
 ```

-point the aseembly path to your unit and integration tests assemly paths
+point the assembly paths to your unit and integration tests paths, these are relative to the root of your project.

 running
 =======